 The maker of the cover version shall pay the advance amount as royalties to the owner of the original work.
 The Appellate Board established under the Copyright Act shall have the power to entertain the complaints brought in by the owner of the original work if the owner is aggrieved by the non-payment of the royalties.

 According to section 51 of the Copyright Act, copyright is said to be infringed if a person without the permission of the owner and the registrar of the copyright uses it for profit, sells the original work or distribute it by causing prejudice to the owner.
 If the owner is aggrieved by any form of damages then the owner can avail civil remedies of injunction and damages.

 Any person who infringes any copyright works that person shall be punishable with imprisonment for a term which shall not be less than six months and with a fine.

 Apparently, when we come to the problem faced by the artistes of Sikkim, the situation is really crying aloud for a solution.
 To save many budding talents from switching to conventional professions, we genuinely need a protection law at the earliest and further, to strengthen the artiste community of Sikkim.

 By Pramit Chettri.
-The author is an Advocate who hails from Malbassey, Budang village under Soreng Sub-Division, West Sikkim and is currently practicing law before the Supreme Court of India and Delhi High Court.
-He can be contacted via his email id firstname.lastname@example.org.
+The author is an Advocate who hails from Malbassey, Budang village under Soreng Sub-Division, West Sikkim and is currently practising law before the Supreme Court of India and Delhi High Court.
+He can be contacted via his email id email@example.com.

-The views expressed in this article are intended for the sole purpose of generating a public debate and eliciting public response.
+The views expressed in this article are intended for the sole purpose of generating public debate and eliciting a public response.